Identical Particles in Quantum Mechanics: Against the Received View

-This is not surprising.
-The experimental practice of physics for a large part consists in handling things, objects.
-The use of the particle concept comes naturally in this context: the very purpose of using the notion of a particle in experimental practice is the possibility of distinguishing and pinpointing individual entities.
-But also on the level of physical theory there is the need to conceptualize the world in terms of entities, things that can be different from each other.
-This is recognized even in quasi-set theory: although the notion of identity has there been removed from the game, quasi-set theory is still about ``atoms'' of which there are definite numbers in their quasi-sets and that can belong to different quasi-sets, so differ from each other.
-However, as soon as we are committed to things that exist in definite numbers and can be distinct, the notion of identity is implicitly there.
-As \cite{berto} analyzes (see also \citep{jantzen,dorato,bueno}): \begin{quote} That a sentence of the form $a = b$ is true, ..., means that we need to count one thing: the thing named $a$, which happens to be the thing named $b$...
+Categorizing the world in terms of objects that can be handled separately is a natural part of physical methodology.
+This conceptual framework motivates even the form of quasi-set theory: although the notion of identity has been removed, quasi-set theory is still about ``atoms'' of which there are definite numbers, which can belong to different quasi-sets, and thus differ from each other.
+However, there is a tension here: as soon as we commit to things that exist in definite numbers and can differ, the notion of identity is looming large.
+As \cite{berto} argues (see also \citep{jantzen,dorato,bueno}): \begin{quote} That a sentence of the form $a = b$ is true, ..., means that we need to count one thing: the thing named $a$, which happens to be the thing named $b$...
 That we, instead, count two things, means that that sentence is false.
 But then its negation, $\neg (a = b)$, is true.
 So $a$ and $b$ are different.
 And if the concept of difference meaningfully applies to $a$ and $b$, the one of identity does as well. $a = b$ is meaningful together with its negation: adding or removing a negation in front of such a meaningful sentence cannot turn it into a meaningless one.
 The concept of identity cannot but apply to whatever the concept of difference applies to: if---to use Ryle’s jargon---we have no category mistake in the latter case, we have no such mistake in the former.
 When the number of things (in a system) is given by positive integer $n$, these things cannot lack self-identity. \end{quote}